Must-Know's When Choosing a Life Insurance Beneficiary

 Understand your life insurance policy

 When you purchase life insurance, you do it for a reason.
 Typically, a policy provides financial security for loved ones after a person dies, especially if the family relies on his or her income.
-But you may have another reason, such as a company or business that you want to make sure continues in your absence.
-You may want to ensure your funeral service is covered, or your debts can be paid off, so your family isn’t stuck with the costs.
-Maybe you want to leave behind money for your child’s education or make sure the estate and inheritance taxes are covered on any assets your heirs receive.
+If you have another reason, such as a protecting a business that you want to make sure continues in your absence, then read this.
+Still, you may want to ensure your funeral service is covered, or your debts can be paid off, so your family isn’t stuck with the costs.
 Whatever the reasons you have for purchasing life insurance, you’ll need to factor them in when choosing your beneficiary.

 Consider your beneficiary options